 Your bladder may weaken as you age, resulting in frequent urine leaks.
 You may also be at increased risk for incontinence issues if you’re:

 If you’re a smoker or have a family history of incontinence, your risks for incontinence may increase.

-If you’re tired of the embarrassment urine leaks cause, schedule your consultation today by phone or using the online booking feature.
+If you’re tired of urine leaks and the side effects of current treatments, schedule your consultation today by phone.